 Fred is not going to like the response he receives from his dealer which will undoubtedly make reference to one or more of the many issues that can cause blurry images when shooting with longer lenses.
 Thus the blame falls squarely back on user error and 99.5% of the time it is true even though it will take Fred a few hours of research and conclude for himself that what he has been told is true.
 On very rare occasions you may get a bad copy of a lens however that needs to be looked in to after you’ve accounted for all of the factors listed below.

-I can tell you from experience that long lenses are not nearly as forgiving as your shorter lenses, especially when paired with a high megapixel body which is commonplace now a days.
+I can tell you from experience that long lenses are not nearly as forgiving as your shorter lenses, especially when paired with a high-megapixel body which is commonplace nowadays.
 Motion at the end of long lenses is the main contributor to blurry images and there are several reasons that motion may occur and be prevented.
-Fred researches “Why Are My Images Blurry” and lands on this page where he finds a comprehensive list of all of things he should have been aware of before he headed off to Alaska on his dream trip of a lifetime.
+Fred researches “Why Are My Images Blurry” and lands on this page where he finds a comprehensive list of all of the things he should have been aware of before he headed off to Alaska on his dream trip of a lifetime.

 - Take off your lens hood – This minimizes the surface area of your lens and hence the motion created by the wind.
 The verdict is still out on whether hanging a bag or back pack under the tripod makes a difference, some say yes and others say no. I’ve personally not done this myself.